MartinStokroos/openMicroInverter/README.md

 To be continued...

 **The openMicroInverter hardware**
-The *oμI* is designed as a single PCB module and is build with low-cost components.
+The *oμiv* is designed as a single PCB module and is build with low-cost components.

 This is work in progress...